BLANK-TH/TSonitor/docs/source/faq.rst

 ---------------------------------------------------------

 There is a bug that occurs on some JB maps in which when a CT opens cells, it gets counted as breaking a vent or wall.
-Adding a feature to catch and ignore this is in the plans but currently doesn't exist.
+There is a feature that attempts to mitigate this by checking if the last action was the CT pressing a button, but this isn't foolproof.

 Why shouldn't I double click to run STonitor?